Free COVID-19 test rollout begins early online

 "It will officially launch tomorrow morning.
 It's in the beta testing phase right now," White House press secretary Jen Psaki told reporters on Tuesday.

+The website is running at "limited capacity," a White House official said in a statement, as the government works to troubleshoot potential issues ahead of its formal launch Wednesday.

+An announcement added to the page on Tuesday afternoon said the administration has "tests for every residential address in the U.S." and urged Americans to "check back tomorrow if you run into any unexpected issues."

-Every U.S. residential address is eligible to order four rapid antigen COVID-19 tests for free from the Postal Service, which will begin shipping tests in late January.
+Every household is eligible to order four rapid antigen COVID-19 tests for free, to be delivered by the Postal Service, which will begin shipping tests in late January.

 "Orders will be prioritized for equitable distribution based on communities that are hardest hit by the COVID-19 pandemic," the NACHW's website says.